-If your users spend a lot of time in Microsoft Office (specifically Outlook) then you should consider augmenting your software with an Outlook Add-In.
+If your users spend a lot of time in Microsoft Office (specifically Outlook) then you should consider augmenting your software and investing in Outlook Add-In development.
 There are a few different forms of the Outlook Add-In, but the one I am going to discuss today is the type that appears in “command surfaces” in Outlook.
 Broadly this is an Add-In that appears in a narrow pane to the right hand side of an email (or appointment) that someone is reading.

 Outlook Add-Ins work in both web-based Outlook (Office 365) and inside “on-premise” Outlook (i.e. the version you install on your computer).
 On-Premise Outlook 2016 will use Internet Explorer 11 for rendering your Add-In.
 It is important to consider this when choosing technologies to develop your Add-In!